Adult woman and an Adult man sitting in an intimate setting and having a conversation as hearts are around them.

 Intimacy with chronic hives

 I know this isn’t an easy topic for some.
 It can be embarrassing to talk about.
 However, this is an important topic.
-Intimacy is important to all of us.
+Intimacy is important to so many of us.
 Sex can be part of that intimacy.
 Why should we not participate just because of our hives?
-Our hives don’t diminish our desire, or want.
+Our hives don’t diminish our desire or want.
 It doesn’t diminish our worth.
 Some meds do impact our libido, some don’t.
 I will say sometimes the mental aspect impacts it more than anything.

-There’s different tips and tricks to help rebuild that intimacy.
-To rebuild that confidence in yourself.
+There are a few ideas I can think of for different tips and tricks to help rebuild that intimacy, to rebuild that confidence in yourself:

 • Do a boudoir shoot

-• Play the Adventure Game, which is a game for couples.
+• Play the Adventure Game or another game for adult couples

 • A moonlight picnic